open-telemetry/opentelemetry-rust/opentelemetry/README.md

 ### Related Crates

-In addition to `opentelemetry`, the [`open-telemetry/opentelemetry-rust`] repository contains several additional crates designed to be used with the `opentelemetry` ecosystem.
+In addition to `opentelemetry`, which only carries the API, the [`open-telemetry/opentelemetry-rust`] repository contains several additional crates designed to be used with the `opentelemetry` ecosystem.
 This includes a collection of trace `SpanExporter` and metrics pull and push controller implementations, as well as utility and adapter crates to assist in propagating state and instrumenting applications.

 In particular, the following crates are likely to be of interest: